 It was a detailed mold figure.
 I built it in February 2014.

 The fingertip is corrected to fit Schmeisser (submachine-gun) with putty.
-I think these three are a very good figure.
-The Dragon has released the series named “Gen2” which is the concept of very small and many parts divided and targeted to realized figure proportion, but normal kit is now good quality, in case there are high molding technique and good sculpture.
+I think these three are very good figures.
+The Dragon has released the series named “Gen2” which is the concept of very small and many parts divided and targeted to realized figure proportion, but the normal kit is now good quality, in case there are high molding techniques and good sculpture.

 As for the right soldier, the portion to which two belts have overlapped like a handbag and a shoulder bag is usually that’s which can adjust the length.

 Since the soldier had a mold strap of a sub-machine gun on the jacket.
 It’s not natural looking to attach with Schmeisser.
 I deleted the mold and remade it with a thin board weight (usually used for fishing).

 I painted flesh first.
 My rule is first painting flesh, but in case there’s a complicated area, one of the options is that painting closing or items first.
 I’ll consider my procedure flexibly from now on.

 It seems that there were various color tones even if we said a word of Field Green.
 For example, near gray or beige, like the box art of this model.
 Tamiya’s Field Green had quite strong green, I changed a little to gray for a change.